ishansvyas/ancestry-estimator/README.md

 # ancestry-estimator
 Project I completed in 2022, back when I first learned to program.

-*I am still working on copying the code into Github.
-I lost access to the code, so I am doing my best to find it again.
-Apologies for the delay.*
+It worked on my computer back then, but unfortunately I lost access to many of the secondary files that are needed to make it run now.
+It probably would have been useful to know about GitHub back then.